booking new client work for october

 How do you handle security and human review?

-We define permissions, data boundaries, review steps, escalation paths, and logs before the system handles live work.
+We define data boundaries, permissions, review steps, escalation paths, logs, and stop conditions before the system handles live work.

-Show us the work that should be easier by now.
+Show us the workflow that should be easier by now.